 Mandatory Arbitration Agreements and Arbitration Fees

 AB 51 prohibits employers from entering into mandatory arbitration agreements for nearly all types of employment law claims in California.
 The law could have significant impacts on California employers across all industries—if it ever goes into effect.
 There are significant questions regarding the validity of AB5.
-In fact, on December 30, 2019, a federal court issued a temporary restraining order (“TRO”) against California temporarily enjoining the enforcement of AB 51.
-The TRO will remain in place until a full preliminary injunction hearing is held on January 10, 2020.
-We will issue a further update after the preliminary injunction hearing.
+On January 10, 2020, the court ruled that the TRO will remain in place until a full preliminary injunction hearing is held after the parties submit supplemental briefing.
+Accordingly, as of now, AB 51 has been blocked from going into effect.
+We will issue a further update after the preliminary injunction hearing is held and the court issues a new ruling.

 Under SB 707, an employer that utilizes an arbitration agreement in the employment context that fails to pay arbitration fees and costs is subject to some fairly significant consequences, including not being able to compel the claim to arbitration and being forced to defend the case in court instead, as well potential monetary and evidentiary sanctions.